Short Term Health Insurance

 Short-term health insurance can be an great alternative, with a lower premium cost than other choices all while providing strong health insurance coverage.

-Short-Term Health Insurance (an overview)
+An Overview of Short-Term Health Insurance

 What does the plan design look like?